ludmilagd/SQL-Alchemy-ORM/Instructions/README.md

 ## Objective

-The goal of this project is to build a Flask application to do basic climate analysis and data exploration of the sqlite database.
+The goal of this project is to build a Flask application to do basic climate analysis and data exploration of a sqlite database and create visuals to present the data.

 ## Technologies used

 #### Python, SQLAlchemy ORM queries, Flask, Weather API, Pandas, and Matplotlib.

 * SQLAlchemy used to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes.
+* SQLAlchemy `automap_base()` used to reflect tables into classes and save a reference to those classes.

 * Weather APIs (Application Programming Interfaces) to connect to large databases of weather forecast and historical information from the web.

 ### Precipitation Analysis

-# Weather API

-* Design a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+For this analysis, 12 months of history of precipitation data were retrieved and laoded into a Pandas DataFrame.

+Summary Statistics for precipitation useing Pandas:

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis